SantoshMorla/react_django_demo_app/README.md

 # react_django_demo_app
-A demo app for React and Django Deployment....
+A demo app for React and Django Deployment.

-docker must be install

 docker-compose down